Bapppis/recall-dungeon/README.md

   - Physical hits use a dodge+block partition (block prevents damage like armor); TRUE-type physical damage ignores block and only checks dodge.
   - Magical hits use dodge + magic resist as the avoidance window (no block).
   - Weapons with a magic element can trigger a dual-resolution attack: physical and magical parts are resolved independently and reported separately.
-  - Crits are rolled per successful hit and are included in detailed `AttackReport` objects emitted via `Creature.attackListener` (useful for tests).
+  - Crits are rolled per successful hit and are included in detailed `AttackEngine.AttackReport` objects emitted via `AttackEngine.attackListener` (useful for tests).

 ### Properties & Traits